-There seems to be a bit of confusion regarding the job of Health & Safety Representative.
+There seems to be a bit of confusion regarding the job of Health & Safety Representative or SHE Rep as they are often called.
 The reason is that there are two Acts that regulates these persons.

 The one Act is the Mine Health & Safety Act, and the other Act is the Occupational Health & Safety Act, which do not apply to Mines.